-Our logo is a giraffe and it is used to represent tethered cord syndrome (TCS) and means "Keep your head to the sky and your feet on the ground"!
-Our daughter was diagnosed with TCS in early 2020 and had spinal surgery in December of 2020 at 15 months to untether her spinal cord.
-Her scar, on her lower back, is a constant reminder of her rare neurological disorder and we hope to bring awareness to TCS.
+The logo, featuring a giraffe, symbolizes tethered cord syndrome (TCS) and carries the message, "Keep your head to the sky and your feet on the ground."
+In early 2020, our daughter was diagnosed with TCS, leading to spinal surgery in December of the same year at just 15 months old.
+Her lower back scar serves as a constant reminder of her rare neurological disorder.
+Through our brand, we aim to shed light on TCS and foster awareness.

 The Beautiful Brown Rainbow